Overcoming MS is unique in its evidence-based focus on optimizing lifestyle factors to improve health formulated as a holistic, practical program.

-The OMS Recovery Program is a regimen of diet and lifestyle management that has been shown to improve the health and lives of people with MS.
+The Overcoming MS Program is a regimen of diet and lifestyle management that has been shown to improve the health and lives of people with MS.

-The key elements of the OMS Recovery Program are: a diet very low in saturated fats (plant based diet with seafood); Omega-3 supplementation; regular exercise; stress management including daily meditation; Vitamin D through sunlight and supplementation.
-Medication may also be required as recommended by an individual’s neurologist, but not in all cases.
+The key elements of the Overcoming MS Program are: a diet very low in saturated fats (plant based diet with seafood); Omega-3 supplementation; regular exercise; stress management including daily meditation; Vitamin D through sunlight and supplementation.
+Medication may also be required as recommended by an individual’s neurologist.

 However bleak a diagnosis of MS might seem, in fact there is hope for a brighter future.
-While a medical cure is still a long way off, the prospect of halting or slowing the progression of MS is already within reach.
-As with other chronic conditions such as heart disease and diabetes, it has been shown that a lifestyle-based approach to MS can stop the disease from progressing.
-People with MS can get better.
-Overcoming MS…is possible
+While a cure is still a long way off, the prospect of halting or slowing the progression of MS is already within reach.
+As with other chronic conditions such as heart disease and diabetes, it has been shown that a lifestyle-based approach can stop the disease from progressing.

-The Overcoming MS charity provides free books in the UK, organises events for people with MS, provides information through the comprehensive website and regular contact, blogs and social media to support people following the program.
-The team reply to queries and there is a thriving supportive community including over 100 OMS Circles to support people with MS locally.
+The Overcoming MS charity organises events and webinars for people with MS, provides information through its comprehensive website and regular contact, blogs, podcasts and social media to support people following the program.
+The team reply to queries and there is a thriving supportive community including over 80 Overcoming MS Circles to support people with MS locally.